tv2/casparcg-cliptool/README.md

 ### Header

-In the header, there is a button that can be used to open the [Settings Page](#settings).
+In the header, there is a button that can be used to open the [settings page](#settings).
 This button is not visible on the [text view](#view-modes).

-The header contains a countdown of currently playing video file, or indicator that an image file is loaded.
+The header contains a countdown of the currently playing video file or an indicator that an image file is loaded.
 In either instance, the thumbnail of the playing file will also be shown.

 The header also contains 4 togglebuttons, Loop, Mix, Overlay and Manual.
 The first 3 of them are not visible from the [text view](#view-modes) but are still in effect if enabled from another [view mode](#view-modes).
-More details about what these buttons do are described in their sections under the [settings Page](#settings).
+More details about what these buttons do are described in their sections under the [settings page](#settings).

 Should the space for the header become limited, due to eg. a narrow window size, then the header will be horizontally scrollable.